rindPHI/vim-key/README.md

   Unzip the directories `ftdetect`, `ftplugin`, `ctags` and `syntax` into your `.vim` directory
 * Using Vundle (RECOMMENDED):
   1. Add the line `Plugin 'rindPHI/vim-key'` to your `.vimrc`, `.vimrc.bundles` or `.vimrc.bundles.local`
-  2. Run `:PluginInstall` from inside VIMPlugin Plugin
+  2. Run `:PluginInstall` from inside VIM
 * Using Pathogen:
   Unzip the whole repository into a subdirectory of your `.vim/bundles/`